oracle/terraform-provider-oci/website/docs/d/core_images.html.markdown

 [Oracle-provided images](https://docs.cloud.oracle.com/iaas/Content/Compute/References/images.htm) and
 [custom images](https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/managingcustomimages.htm) that have been created.
 The list of images returned is ordered to first show all Oracle-provided images, then all custom images.
+Read more on [List Images](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/Image/ListImages)

 The order of images returned may change when new images are released.